mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

-To obtain bus voltages and solve the state estimation problem, users need to implement an iterative process for the WLS model using:
+To obtain bus voltages and solve the state estimation problem, users need to implement the Gauss-Newton iterative process for the WLS model using:
 * [`increment!`](@ref increment!),
 * [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{GaussNewton{T}}) where T <: Union{Normal, Orthogonal}).